esmerek/terrific-zebra-dadb5/content/pages/index.md

     grid_items:
       - title: Digital Workplace
         image_alt: lorem-ipsum
-        content: >+
+        content: >
-          Work anywhere and on any device.
+          Work anywhere on any device.
 The modern workplace follows you and your demands while it combines today's needs with accessible and secure solutions.
 We enable the infrastructure and security baselines to ensure that employees can focus on their work.
         actions:
           - label: Enable it
             url: '#'